 All Faculties have planned suggested activities, and ways to connect with students directly.
 You can view a summary of the activities below:

 - Faculty plans: Weekly suggested activities for learners — This document will be updated weekly by teachers for as long as the school is closed.

 - Rōpū teachers will also reach out to their rōpū classes (e.g. by Google Classroom or Google Meet) to help them stay connected to each other.

 Note that, in some practical subjects, it is not possible to complete practical tasks that require the use of school facilities.
 Alternative ideas will be offered.
 We will not be attempting to replicate the school day in terms of workload or tasks.
 Students are not expected to be online for a whole day.
 Teachers will be offering clear, simple tasks with a balance of self-paced activities and conversations to help learners stay connected to us and each other.

 - Learning from Home resources: This website is being developed by the Ministry of Education with other suggested ideas for learners.

 - Great ideas for offline learning: Shared by members of the WHS staff

 Seeking help from teachers

 Students will be able to access their teacher at the times when their lessons are usually on, and during usual school hours (8.45am — 3.20pm).
-We will all follow the usual timetable.
-If a teacher is unwell and unavailable, we will communicate this to students via email.
+We will largely follow the usual timetable.
+If a teacher is unwell and/or unavailable, we will communicate this to students via email.

 The online platforms we will use are Google Classroom, Gmail, Google docs/slides, Education Perfect, and Google Meet.
 Teachers may also create other recorded digital lessons.
 Our students are familiar with these already.